anaemia in cancer

 • Anaemia is classified as mild, moderate, severe and very severe depending on these references.

-• Prevalence of anaemia in cancer patients depends on the cut-off chosen for classifying anemia.
+• The prevalence of anaemia in cancer patients depends on the cut-off chosen for classifying anaemia.

 • Anaemia prevalence also varies with the type of malignancy.

-• It is more common in hematological malignancies (72%) than in solid tumors (66%).
+• It is more common in haematological malignancies (72%) than in solid tumours (66%).

 • Causes of anaemia in cancer can be: